Iconic 80s Fads

 While hair metal and synthpop may have dominated the mainstream, punk rock was still a force to be reckoned with in the ’80s.
 With its raw energy, politically charged lyrics, and DIY ethos, punk rock continued to inspire rebellious teenagers around the world.
 Bands like The Clash, Ramones, and Sex Pistols provided the soundtrack for the disenchanted youth, giving them a voice and an outlet for their frustrations.
 Punk rock in the ’80s was characterized by its loud, fast-paced sound and an unapologetic attitude that challenged the status quo.

-See also The Rise of Trending Brands
+See also The Evolution of Fashion: Decade by Decade

 MTV